priyeshkpandey/emotions-simulation/README.md

 ## License

-This project is licensed under the Apache License
+This project is licensed under the MIT license